react-page/react-page/README.md

 ## How to run, develop, and contribute

-Do you want to run, develop or contribute to ReactPage?
+Do you want to run, develop or contribute to React Page?
 For that you need [Node](https://nodejs.org) installed on your system.
 Use git to check out this repository as followed.

 ```bash